alexjsp/razer-cli/README.md

 ## Usage

 ```
-USAGE: razer-cli --mode <mode> [--debug] [--color <color>]
+USAGE: razer-cli --mode <mode> [--debug] [--color <color>] [--color2 <color2>]

 OPTIONS:
   --mode <mode>           The mode to set all devices to.
   --debug                 Whether to output debugging information
-  --color <color>         The color to use when setting devices to a color mode.
+  --color <color>         The color to use when setting devices to color or breath mode.
+  --color2 <color2>       The second color to use when setting devices to breath dual color mode.
   -h, --help              Show help information.
 ```

-Examples:
+### Examples

-`razer-cli --mode spectrum` - set all devices to spectrum mode.
+- `razer-cli --mode spectrum` - set all devices to spectrum mode.
-`razer-cli --mode off` - turn all devices RGB off.
+- `razer-cli --mode off` - turn all devices RGB off.
-`razer-cli --mode color --color red` - set all devices to static red.
+- `razer-cli --mode color --color red` - set all devices to static red.
-`razer-cli --mode color --color green` - set all devices to static green.
+- `razer-cli --mode color --color green` - set all devices to static green.
-`razer-cli --mode color --color 0000FF` - set all devices to static blue (from hex color code).
+- `razer-cli --mode color --color 0000FF` - set all devices to static blue (from hex color code).
-`razer-cli --mode breath --color green` - set all devices to breathing mode in green.
+- `razer-cli --mode breath --color green` - set all devices to breathing mode in green.
-`razer-cli --mode breath --color green --color2 red` - set all devices to breathing mode with green and red.
+- `razer-cli --mode breath --color green --color2 red` - set all devices to breathing mode with green and red.